menglin0320/wap-on-tensor/README.md

 # Requirements
 supported python version 3.5

 Tensorflow >= 1.6.0

 Open command run:
 ```shell
 sudo sh ./installation.sh
 ```

-Tensorflow is not on requirements.txt because it's better for users to download it themselves.
+Tensorflow is not on requirements.txt because users who's interested in this repo should have gpu version tensorflow installed already.
-You have to download data from (jianshu's repo)[https://github.com/JianshuZhang/WAP], I modified his script to generate pkl so they work on python 3.5 now.
+You have to download data from [jianshu's repo](https://github.com/JianshuZhang/WAP).
+But you have to use my scripts in folder data to generate pkls if you are using python 3.5.

 # Usage
 run